Applying the Right Sizing Method and Using the Right Sizing Tool

 Due to the fact that customers can get the full, extensive ERP functionality, the recommendation is to use the HANA-based Quick Sizer.
 Please note that not all applications are part of Quick Sizer.
 If you can’t find the application in the Quick Sizer, you should also have a deeper look at the S/4HANA sizing guidelines.

 If you want to migrate your landscape from an ECC system to SAP S/4HANA Cloud, private edition you can use the sizing report (/SDF/HDB_SIZING) to determine the expected HANA memory size.

 How to size SAP S/4HANA On-Premise?

-On-Premise customers should use the HANA-based Quick Sizer for greenfield sizing and the sizing report (/SDF/HDB_SIZING) for migrations (customer moving their BW to HANA have to use BW Sizing Report).
+On-Premise customers should use the HANA-based Quick Sizer for greenfield sizing and the sizing report (/SDF/HDB_SIZING) for migrations (customers moving their BW to HANA have to use BW sizing report).

 Where to get more information about sizing at SAP?